Masuria: Masuria after World War II

+Already on May 23, 1945, the Soviets granted that a Polish administration be established in the region, which aroused British and American protest.

+However, per the decisions made at the earlier Yalta Conference and the Potsdam Conference, the region passed to Poland, although with a Soviet-installed communist regime, pending a final peace conference with Germany.
+While the vast majority of the remaining Germans were expelled, the Masurians which stayed were subject to a "nationality verification", organised by the new Polish communist authorities.
+Their national loyalty was viewed with suspicion by both Soviet forces and Polish settlers.
+Most Masurians made clear they wished to stay in the region but had no desire to assimilate into Polish identity, with many refusing to apply for Polish citizenship.
+Poles from central Poland and the Polish areas annexed by the Soviet Union, as well as Ukrainians expelled from southern Poland throughout the Operation Vistula, were resettled in Masuria.

 According to the Masurian Institute, the Masurian members of resistance against Nazi Germany who survived the war became active in 1945 in the region, working in Olsztyn in cooperation with new state authorities in administration, education and cultural affairs.
-Historic Polish names for most of towns of Masuria were restored, but for some places new names were determined even if there were historic Polish names.

 On 16 February 1946, the village of Gajrowskie was the site of the largest battle between Polish anti-communist partisans and communist forces in Masuria.

 German author Andreas Kossert describes the post-war process of "national verification" as based on an ethnic racism which categorised the local populace according to their alleged ethnic background.
 A Polish-sounding last name or a Polish-speaking ancestor was sufficient to be regarded as "autochthonous" Polish.